zakagan/DoomsdayCalc/README.md

 There are three ways for users to input dates.

 1. A standard formatted date e.g. 7/20/1969.
-Slashes do not need to be used as seperators, since DoomsdayCalc uses a regex expression to extract date information.
-However, some non-numerical seperator is required.
+Slashes do not need to be used as seperators since DoomsdayCalc uses a regex expression to extract date information.
+However some non-numerical seperator is required.
 This format uses the -D flag or --Date flag.

-2. A segmented dat e.g. -d 20 -m 20 -y 1969.
-This format allows the user to explicitly list each indvigual elements of the date being inputted, where the -d flag takes in the day of the month, the -m flag takes in the month, and the -y flag takes in the year.
+2. A segmented date e.g. -d 20 -m 20 -y 1969.
+This format allows the user to explicitly list each indvigual element of the date being inputted, where the -d flag takes in the day of the month, the -m flag takes in the month, and the -y flag takes in the year.
 These flags also have the following longer options, respectively: --day, --month, --year.
 They do not need to be provided in any particular order.

 3. A year and holiday pair, as shown in the previous section.
 Give any holiday string using the flag -h or the longer flag --holiday.
 A list of implamented holidays is provided below.

 Each date can be augmented with the flags --BC/--BCE or --AD/--CE to specify whether or not it takes place before the start of the common era.
 The shorter version of these flags are -b and -a respectively.
 By defualt DoomsdayCalc assumes a date takes place in the common era.

-By defualt dates are also parsed and reported using the American date system (meaning the month is given before the day of the month).
+Dates are parsed and reported using the American date system by default as well (meaning the month is given before the day of the month).
 To tell DoomadayCalc to use the European system simply pass an -e flag or a longer --European flag.
 The user may also input -r or --American to switch back to the American system.

 Finally, dates are reported with slashes ('/') as seperators by default, but this can be changed by passing a new seperator with the -s or --separator flag.